 In 2005, Papa Joe and Denise founded Elijah’s Heart, a non-profit organization, whose mission is to show love and bring aid to underprivileged children and their families.
 Today, they are actively uniting with others throughout the country to raise awareness about desperate situations in our own nation and to inspire a great movement of love in action.

-Papa Joe’s life is the inspiration behind the feature-length film, Unconditional (national release date: September 21, 2012.)
+Papa Joe’s life is the inspiration behind the feature-length film, Unconditional, a five star movie on Netflix and DVD in 121 countries.
 Also serving as a co-producer, Joe was involved in the intricate process of adapting his life story for the big screen.
 Currently, he is traveling around the nation as an ambassador for the film and its purpose of love.

 Along with his role as director of Elijah’s Heart, co-producer of Unconditional and author, Papa Joe is an inspired teacher and loves the Word of God.
 Reflecting the passion and wisdom of the Lord, Papa Joe is an inspirational speaker, gifted to motivate others to fulfill their unique God-given callings.
 Being led by the heart and love of the Father, Papa Joe seeks to inspire people to realize and passionately grasp hold of their giftings and purpose…so they too can begin to take bold steps down their very own walk of love.